buzz66boy/ns3-lxc/README.md

 Settings may be set in the settings.conf file.

 Resources including example topology files can be found in the resources folder.

+Setup
+	export YAML_PATH=~/yaml-cpp
+	move the compiled libyaml-cpp.a to the 'src' folder